atadataco/dagster-snowflake-local-quickstart/README.md

 - Any time the .env file is modified, the workspace must be re-loaded to make the Dagster webserver/UI aware of the changes

 ### Accessing environment variables
-In this section, we'll demonstrate how to access environment variables once they've been declared.
+This section will demonstrate how to access environment variables once declared.
 There are two ways to do this:
 1. In Python code, which isn't specific to Dagster.
 2. From Dagster configuration, which incorporates environment variables into the Dagster config system.

 ### In Python code
-To access environment variables in your Dagster code, you can use os.getenv:
+To access environment variables in your Dagster code, you can use `os.getenv`:
 ```python
 import os